CasperMcTavish/MPhys/README.md

 # General README

 ## NOTE
-This folder contains all the relevant scripts, formatted correctly.
-If you want the quickest rundown of how to make the apparatus work (excluding the XYScripts), look at the folder "Full_Run_Collection".
+**This folder contains all the relevant scripts, formatted correctly.
+If you want the quickest rundown of how to make the apparatus work (excluding the XYScripts), look at the folder "Full_Run_Collection".**

+## Description

 This repository contains all the code I am using/working on during my MPhys at UoE There are currently 4 folders: